Sean Combs sexual misconduct allegations: Support for Combs

 Around May 5, some people would display support for Combs by wearing black shirts with "Free Puff" or "Free $Diddy" printed in white.
 According to a female Free Diddy protestor interview, she was told that she would be paid $20 an hour by someone passing out the shirts if she wore them.

 Rapper Kanye West expressed his support for Combs by tweeting "Free Puff [Combs]" on February 6.
 He continued to praise Combs as a "hero" and "idol" amongst a series of racist and pro-Adolf Hitler tweets.
 West claimed that allegations directed at Combs were part of a conspiracy theory perpetrated by Hollywood "elites", and urged President Donald Trump to "free Combs."
 Combs thanked West, calling him his "brother."
-West later released a video call with King Combs, Comb's son, with a caption reading "A son to his Dad for every Son who had his Dad locked up write or wrong [sic]".
+West later released a video call with King Combs, Sean Combs' son, with a caption reading "A son to his Dad for every Son who had his Dad locked up write or wrong [sic]".
+Young Thug has also expressed support for Combs; he called Kid Cudi a "rat" for testifying against Combs and called for Combs' freedom during a livestream with Adin Ross.